-- > Please make sure that what you provide to this identifies both the "what" and "where". - For some generic terms like "remodel" or "renovation" please provide some specifics: i.e. Renovation of the men's and women's restrooms (new tile flooring, paint, countertops, sinks and faucets, cabinets, etc.). - Make sure each project reported has an expected total project cost and cost savings of at least \$3,000.
+- > Please make sure it includes a descriptive name and location: i.e. Upgrade the stage lighting in the Sanctuary. - For some generic terms like "remodel" or "renovation" please provide some specifics: i.e. Renovation of the men's restroom in the Sabbath School building (new tile flooring, paint, countertops, sinks and faucets, cabinets, etc.).